fullon-labs/flon-core/docs/02_client/index.md

 ## Using fucli

-To use `fucli`, you need the end point (IP address and port number) of a running `fonod` instance.
-Also, the `fonod` instance must be configured to load the `eosio::chain_api_plugin` when launched.
-This allows `fonod` to respond to the RPC requests coming from `fucli`.
+To use `fucli`, you need the end point (IP address and port number) of a running `funod` instance.
+Also, the `funod` instance must be configured to load the `eosio::chain_api_plugin` when launched.
+This allows `funod` to respond to the RPC requests coming from `fucli`.

 ### fucli Commands